ramosmatiashernan/Road-to-Data-Scientist-III/README.md

 Handling Data Scarcity: Transfer learning is particularly useful when the target task has limited labeled data.
 The pre-trained model's knowledge serves as a form of regularization, preventing overfitting and improving generalization on the new dataset.

-The dataset used was provided by Möbius, accessible at the following URL: https://www.kaggle.com/datasets/arashnic/hr-analytics-job-change-of-data-scientists/data
+The dataset used was provided by Gerry, accessible at the following URL: https://www.kaggle.com/datasets/gpiosenka/sports-classification